espressif/vscode-esp-idf-extension/docs_espressif/en/debugproject.rst

-.. _debug your project:

 Debug Your Project
 ===============================

-Debug Table of Content (ToC)
+Table of Content (ToC)
 --------------------------------

 1. :ref:`Start a debug session`

-2. :ref:`What happens in the background ?`
+2. :ref:`What happens in the background?`

-3. :ref:`Using the Visual Studio Code debugger`
-4. :ref:`Navigating Through the Code, Call Stack and Threads`
+3. :ref:`Navigating Through the Code, Call Stack and Threads`

-5. :ref:`Setting and Clearing Breakpoints`
+4. :ref:`Setting and Clearing Breakpoints`

-6. :ref:`Halting the Target Manually`
+5. :ref:`Halting the Target Manually`

-7. :ref:`Stepping Through the Code`
+6. :ref:`Stepping Through the Code`

-8. :ref:`Watching and Setting Program Variables`
+7. :ref:`Watching and Setting Program Variables`

-9. :ref:`Setting Conditional Breakpoint`
+8. :ref:`Setting Conditional Breakpoint`

-10. :ref:`Disassembly view`
+9. :ref:`Disassembly view`

-11. :ref:`Watchpoints (Data Breakpoints)`
+10. :ref:`Watchpoints (Data Breakpoints)`

-12. :ref:`Send commands to GDB`
+11. :ref:`Send commands to GDB`

-13. :ref:`ESP-IDF: Peripheral View`
+12. :ref:`ESP-IDF: Peripheral View`

-14. :ref:`Post-mortem debug use cases`
+13. :ref:`Post-mortem debug use cases`

 Start a debug session
 --------------------------------

-Before debbugging the project, the user needs to specify the serial port of the device:
+Before debbugging the project, you needs to specify the serial port of the device:

 1. Select the Serial Port: